 ◀ Week 22 | D&C home page | Week 24 ▶

 “The Father and the Son: A Doctrinal Exposition by The First Presidency and The Twelve,” Improvement Era 19, no. 10 (August 1916): 934–42.
 This official declaration firmly rooted the identification of Jehovah, the God of the Old Testament, with Jesus Christ.
-Prior to this, the name-title Jehovah was used by Latter-day Saints to indicate either the Father or the Son (as seen in D&C 109).
+Prior to this, the name-title Jehovah was used by Latter-day Saints to indicate either the Father or the Son (as seen in section 109).

 These two articles explore the identity of the figure of Elias who appeared in the Kirtland Temple on 3 April 1836 (D&C 110:12): Kevin Barney, “Who was the Elias of D&C 110?,” By Common Consent, 2 March 2006; Samuel Brown, “The Prophet Elias Puzzle,” Dialogue: A Journal of Mormon Thought 39, no. 3 (Fall 2006): 1–17.